Shiigu/RogueCustoms/README.md

 Its fields are:
 - `Id`: The Status's Id.
 Two instances of an Altered Status, for considerations of `CanStack` and `CanOverwrite`, will be considered to be the same if the have the same Id.
 - `Name`: The Status's name.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `Description`: Indicates the Status's description in the Console Client's Player Info Screen.
 Can be used to explain what it does.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `ConsoleRepresentation`: Indicates how it will be shown in the Console Client.
 Console Representation will be explained in a further section.
 - `EntityType`: For an Altered Status, it is always `AlteredStatus`.
 - `CanStack`: If `true`, it will be possible to have multiple copies of the same Altered Status on the same Character.